 The contribution of this Teaching Unit to the development and command of the skills and learning outcomes of the programme(s) can be accessed at the end of this sheet, in the section entitled “Programmes/courses offering this Teaching Unit”.

-In 2016-2017 the course concentrates on the topic of "The function of public buildings in Minoan Crete".
+The course concentrates on the topic of "The function of public buildings in Minoan Crete".
 We will primarily interrogate the archaeological data that inform on the existence of a vertical social & horizontal differentiation but also on interregional and regional relations.
-The theme also allows to touch the issue of the Santorini eruption, its chronology, effects as well as the strategies implemented to weaken its impact.
+The theme also allows to treat Minoan religion and to touch the issue of the Santorini eruption, its chronology, effects as well as the strategies implemented to weaken its impact.

 Mostly ex-cathedra teaching in English with visual aid by PowerPoint.

 The course is complemented by a very dense visual illustration and documentation via academia.edu is provided.